Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting only thirty minutes that will prohibit entry within a one-mile stretch of the Ohio River for one day.
-It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
-A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This proposed rule involves a safety zone lasting thirty minutes that would prohibit entry within a one mile segment of the Ohio River.
+Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+For instructions on locating the docket, see the ADDRESSES section of this preamble.
+We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

 G. Protest Activities